 (Revised October 2014)

-ASTA engages on important legislative and regulatory issues that affect our travel agent members.
+ASTA engages on important legislative and regulatory issues that affect our travel advisor members.
 Below is a summary of the key federal initiatives that we have recently addressed or continue to monitor.
 If you would like more information on a specific issue, please contact us at firstname.lastname@example.org.

 Additionally, if you would like information on how you can participate in ASTAPAC, ASTA’s Political Action Committee, please see Support ASTAPAC.